SnakeSolid/rust-twitchy-mouse/README.md

 ## Twitching Mouse

 Mouse example for STM32F103.
 Emulate USB mouse which moves every 10 seconds.
-Device can be used to prevent computer locking.
+Device can be used to prevent locking.

 ## Build